 “He did everything wrong, politically… he offended gays.
 He offended women.
 He offended the military.
 He offended black people.
 He offended the Hispanic people.
 He offended everybody!
 And he became president of the United States.
 Only God could do that.”

-In the past year of Trump’s presidency, I’ve been amazed at the considerable number of figures and leaders on the Religious Right who have carried the torch of claiming that God himself placed Donald Trump in the White House.
+During Trump’s presidency thus far, I’ve been amazed at the considerable number of figures and leaders on the Religious Right who have carried the torch of claiming that God himself placed Donald Trump in the White House.

 As someone who knows my Bible *pretty* well, too, I’ll have to admit… the idea that Trump might be “God’s pick” certainly is a biblical concept– it’s one established in a very famous story where people begged God for a leader– and got one.